 I closed my eyes and let him hold me.
 For the first time that weekend, I didn’t feel like the leader.
 I didn’t feel the need to perform and project and plan-plan-plan.
 That hug was a relational equalizer like nothing else I experienced that weekend.
 Like few things I’ve experienced since starting YOB.

 The more I think back on that picnic table moment, the more I realize I could’ve just wept.
 Wept into the arms of someone I’d just met the previous day with seven others watching.
 Wept for all the disconnect and pent emotions of the last two and a half years.

 It’s lonely to lead.
 Sometimes I wish someone else had created YOB and I could enjoy the spoils.
 But maybe I still can, in a sense.

 Yes, YOB needs leadership.
 A blog needs a schedule.
 Podcasts need a flow.
 Videos need a purpose.
 A retreat needs a location and activities and a $2,000 grocery budget and lots of Enneagram integrations.

 Without this brotherhood, however, I am sinking fast.
 Sinking deep.

 Without our brotherhood, this place is a meaningless echo chamber.
 A dark well with perpetual drop.

 The YOBBERS retreat reminded me I cannot draw from a dry well, cannot lead alone, cannot even journey alone, and I need to lean more on my brothers — my fellow authors and, yes, even our faithful supporters.
-New friends.

 Yes, I need in-person relationships.
 But I need not fully discard and distance myself from these online ones.